seng438-winter-2023/seng438-a4-fbcharles747/seng438-a4-team_number.md

 For the DataUtilities test suite, the mutation coverage went from 88% to 91% from our assignment 3 tests to our updated tests.
 This is a 3% increase, so our added tests were effective in killing the mutants that were not previously killed by our assignment 3 tests.
 We were able to do this by adding more tests for methods that were not extensively tested previously.

-For the Range test suite, the mutation coverage went from 67% to .
+For the Range test suite, the mutation coverage went from 63% to 67% from our assignment 3 tests to our updated tests.
+This is a 4% increase, also showing that our tests were effective in killing some mutants.
+Though, the coverage is still low, and we found a lot of equivalent mutants that we were unable to write test cases to kill.
+We would need to do more thorough and extensive testing to have a higher mutation coverage (which we will keep in mind for future labs).

 # A discussion on the effect of equivalent mutants on mutation score accuracy